Wolfhagen/portfolio/README.md

 While learning about variables, I discovered I could pass text into them and recall that text at any point.
 It all hit me in a eureka moment - if I did this correctly, I could ask a program a question and it would respond.
 For what felt like 24 hours straight, I typed away at that chiclet-style keyboard, trying to anticipate every question that might be asked (as much as a 13-year-old boy could imagine).

 That primitive chatbot was my first glimpse into what we now call AI.
-Over 40 years later, I'm still fascinated by the same fundamental question: how do we create meaningful communication between humans and machines?
+Years later, I'm still fascinated by the same fundamental question: how do we create meaningful communication between humans and machines?

 This blog documents my journey exploring that question with modern tools, realistic hardware constraints, and decades of real-world IT experience.